LucioFranco/treedb/DESIGN.md

 #### Cursor

 A `Cursor` is a type that is able to iterate through the tree.
-It is a combination of

 #### Pager

+##### Queue

+The pager contains a few queues that it uses to track things like the free list, delayed free list and the remap queue.
+Each of these queues store metadata for the pager.
+The `Queue` type has these operations `push_back`, `push_front`, `pop_front` and `flush`.

+TODO: Write about the cursors, how the queue handles pushing to the front (creating new linked list), etc

 ##### Free implemenation